Rainbow Dickerson

-Rainbow Dickerson is an American actress.
-She is most noted for her performance as Lily in the 2020 film Beans, for which she won the Vancouver Film Critics Circle award for Best Supporting Actress in a Canadian Film at the Vancouver Film Critics Circle Awards 2020.
+Rainbow Dickerson is an American actress of self-identified Thai and Rappahannock descent.

-Of self-identified Thai and Rappahannock descent, she was named one of four Rising Stars at the 2020 Toronto International Film Festival.
+She is most noted for her performance as Lily in the 2020 film Beans, for which she won the Vancouver Film Critics Circle award for Best Supporting Actress in a Canadian Film in 2020.
+Dickerson was also named one of four Rising Stars at the 2020 Toronto International Film Festival.

 Career

 In 2009, Dickerson starred in Florida Studio Theatre's production of José Rivera's Boleros for the Disenchanted.
-In 2019, she played Bianca in A.R.T.'s production of Othello.
+In 2019, she played Bianca in the A.R.T.'s production of Othello.